Top 8 HCM Adoption Strategies – Your Complete Guide to HCM Adoption

 By automatically creating multilingual interactive guides, featuring interactive tooltips, Whatfix helps users get contextual help with using the HCM tool, in real-time.
 You could even identify suitable change champions, the early adopters of technology, for special training sessions of the HCM tools.
 Then, they can be encouraged to preach the benefits of the tool to other employees.
 Ultimately, these steps will drive more users to adopt the HCM software.

-Even after implementing the approved prototype, you need to continue tracking how the end users interact with the HCM system.
-Insights thus secured will help you identify the roadblocks that prevent employees from using the tool.
+Even after implementing the approved prototype, you need to continue tracking how the end-users interact with the HCM system.
+Insights thus secured will help you identify the road blocks that prevent employees from using the tool.
 This will help you make alterations in the training content/delivery that will further improve the adoption rates.
-Whatfix has in-built analytics that helps you do just that.
+Whatfix has built-in analytics that helps you do just that.